cenna17/CMPT310/MachineLearning.md

         *** Leave One Out Cross Validation is when you the chunk of data that is taken out and reserved for testing later consistes of only 1 test case.

+### How to avoid messing up?

+Take the email spam filter example:

+    - Mistake 1 → A real email is marked as spam (you might miss something important).

+    - Mistake 2 → A spam email is marked as real (you just waste a few seconds deleting it).

+Both are “errors,” but they don’t hurt you equally. `Mistake 1 is worse.` So, just looking at the total error percentage hides this difference.
+A filter with a lower error rate could actually be worse for you if it makes the more harmful type of mistake more often.

+`Parameters` = These are learned automatically from the data (like the weights in a neural network or the slope of a line in linear regression).

+`Hyperparameters` = Settings we choose before the learning starts.
+They tell the learning process how to learn.

+#### What we really want is to tell the computer:

+`Maximizing Utility/Minimizing Loss` - Some mistakes matter more than others.
+Focus on avoiding the bad mistakes, even if it means allowing a few of the less serious ones.

+### How to speed up learning?

+#### Bayesian Optimization (Smart Guessing)

+- Choosing 'good' settings to tell the model how to learn before the training starts.
+We should chose settings which has worked well before `(exploitation)` and ones that we haven't checked yet `(exploration)`